Wild Hippo Euphorbia corollata

 -

-Flowering Spurge is a herbaceous perennial that is slender, diffusely branched, and, when wounded, can produce a toxic milky cell sap.
+The stems are bright green, erect, and up to 3 feet tall.
 The arrangement of the plant's leaves is distinctive, being alternate along the length of each stem, but changing to a whorl of three or more just beneath a flower.
-Flowering Spurge is monoecious, meaning that male and female flowers are produced on the same plant.
+Flowering spurge is monoecious, meaning that male and female flowers are produced on the same plant.
 Flowers bloom from early summer to early autumn, with no fragrance.
 During the bloom, an entire plant may lean to one side because of the weight of its inflorescence.
-After bloom, female flowers become capsules, each containing three seeds.
-The capsules split open to eject their seeds.
+After bloom, the female flowers become capsules and contain the seeds.
+When the capsule matures, it will split open to eject their seeds.
 The root system consists of a taproot that becomes woody with age.

 - Profile Video: